 - develop your analytical and communication skills to present sound, well- justified arguments and solutions to complex problems;

 - gain a global perspective on the challenges facing the real estate profession.

-- Enjoy an optional international fieldtrip to explore current urban issues in a city such as Seattle, Toronto, Berlin, Barcelona or Amsterdam (additional cost).
+- This course has normally offered an optional international fieldtrip to explore current urban issues in a city.
+Past locations include Seattle, Toronto, Berlin, Barcelona or Amsterdam.

 - Opportunity to work alongside industry-mentors on a real-life project.